Episode 185 How to Develop Your Project Team’s Leadership Skills (Project Leadership Series) (Premium)

 This episode is sponsored by The PMP Exam Simulator:

 My guest is Andy Kaufmann, PMP from The Institute for Leadership Excellence & Development (www.i-leadonline.com and www.peopleandprojectspodcast.com).
-In the last episode, all our premium listeners received a free copy of his two Leadership Appraisal worksheets.
+In the last episode of our leadership podcasts series, all our premium listeners received a free copy of his two Leadership Appraisal worksheets.
 If you are a premium listener and you haven’t seen those yet, please take another look at episode 184 and look for the PDF documents.
 For this interview on team leadership development Andy is offering his Team Charter worksheet to you.
 All paying, premium subscribers can download the PDF and use it the next time they have a team kick off meeting.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.